Plus, receive recommendations and exclusive offers on all of your favorite books and authors from Simon & Schuster.

 1. Consider Jesse’s childhood pain and constant longing for his parents’ love.
 How are hunger and longing significant to Jesse and his memories of his childhood?
 How do they shape who he becomes?
 How do these feelings transform throughout the memoir?

 2. Consider Jesse’s taunts and anger toward his brother.
 What exactly does Jesse seem to hate?
-Why do you think Jesse rejects his heritage despite his longing?
+Why do you think Jesse rejects his Métis-Cree heritage?
 How can we make connections between his anger at his parents, his frustration with himself, and his rejection of his heritage?

-3. Throughout the memoir, the power of choice, and the results of making the "right" choice, weigh on Jesse.
-In what ways does he seem to feel like he has no choice, like he must behave in ways he knows are wrong?
+3. Throughout the memoir, the power of choice, and the results of making the “right” choice, weigh on Jesse.
+In what ways does he seem to feel like he has no choice, like he must behave in manners he knows are wrong?
+How might these decisions be connected to intergenerational trauma?
 How do others try to convince him that he does have a choice?
-What seems to fuel Jesse’s decisions throughout the book?

-5. Why does it affect Jesse so much when Karen tells him he should be proud of his heritage?
+5. Why does it affect Jesse so much when Karen tells him he should be proud of his Indigenous heritage?
 Why do you think he was scared to tell her at first?
-Why does it seem to be so significant to him that she’d say that and that her family took enthusiastic interest?
+What does this exchange tell us about the relationship between identity and acceptance?

 6. When Jesse and his grandmother go to shop at the Bay, she declares, “Our family built this country, Jesse.”
-How does her past and her story contrast with the common European understanding of Canadian history?
+How do her past and her story challenge colonial narratives of Canadian history?

 7. How do Jesse’s interactions with other minorities underline the themes of power imbalances throughout the memoir?
-What does the book suggest about how these communities fit into Canada as a nation?
+What does the book suggest about how these communities fit into Canada as a colonial nation?
+How might Jesse’s experiences speak to the challenges diasporic Indigenous and non-Indigenous communities face in Canada and beyond?

-9. Consider when Priest tells Jesse that all convicts are “broken-hearted people hurt by life” and that it’s all just “love gone bad.”
+10. Consider when Priest tells Jesse that all convicts are “broken-hearted people hurt by life” and that it’s all “love gone bad.”
 How is this true for Jesse?
-What in his life had broken his heart?
 How has love gone bad for him?

-10. Consider how many help Jesse in his life, despite his issues.
-What does that suggest about humanity?
+11. Consider how many people help Jesse over the course of his life.
 How does their goodwill help him?
-Are their ways in which it hurts him?
-How are these acts inevitably complicated and fraught?
+Are there ways in which it hurts him?
+How do these acts change or inform his understanding of the world?

 About The Reader